rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Integration
 #### _Why do it?_
-* Automated testing reduces busy work and improves software quality.
+* Automated testing reduces busy work and improves software quality
-* Small, regular code commits reduce the number of integration problems.
+* Small, regular code commits reduce the number of integration problems
-* Rapid feedback loops make it easier for new contributors to get started.
+* Rapid feedback loops make it easier for new contributors to get started
-* Shipping of functional software in small increments is more enjoyable than waiting for someone to manually test a giant code change.
+* Shipping of functional software in small increments is more enjoyable than waiting for someone to manually test a giant code change